Jumia Technologies (NYSE:JMIA) Downgraded by Zacks Investment Research

-Zacks Investment Research downgraded shares of Jumia Technologies (NYSE:JMIA – Get Rating) from a hold rating to a sell rating in a research note issued to investors on Wednesday morning, Zacks.com reports.
+Zacks Investment Research lowered shares of Jumia Technologies (NYSE:JMIA – Get Rating) from a hold rating to a sell rating in a report published on Tuesday morning, Zacks.com reports.

 According to Zacks, “Jumia Technologies AG provides e-commerce services.
 The Company offers products, which includes dresses, leggings, skirts, polo shirts, belts, watches, sunglasses, health products, beauty products and a range of products for children, among others.
 Jumia Technologies AG is based in Berlin, Germany. “